-Alongside submitting the correct documentation, it is also required that you submit the documents in the correct format.
-Don’t just send the documents in bundles – they need to be well organised.
-You need to place them in the correct, chronological order and present them exactly as required – even down to using the right colour of ink when filled out and printed.
+In addition to submitting the correct documentation, it’s also vital that you submit the document(s) in the correct format.
+Don’t just send the documents in bundles; You need to place them in the correct order, which usually means chronologically, and present them exactly as required.

-When you read the official website of the Home Office, you may find their advice to be quite simple and straightfoward.
+When you read the official website of the Home Office, you may find their advice to be quite simple and straightforward.
 But you should know that these are only general outlines and don’t offer enough detail.
-You cannot miss important things like a date or an original copy of an official document as it may lead to your UK visa being denied.
+You cannot afford to misinterpret details like a date, or to omit the original copy of an official document, as it may lead to your visa refusal.

-If you think that just reading from the website of the Home Office or by asking friends, it is easy for you to fill in the application form correctly, provide documents which are required in the required format and order, then you may be wrong.
-After all, your friends and family are unlikely to be legal experts.
-You should ask the experts as they know the nitty-gritty of everything when it comes to applying for a UK visa.
+If you think that just reading from the website of the Home Office or asking friends will make it easy for you to fill in the application form correctly, provide documents which are required in the correct format and order, then you may be wrong.
+You should ask specialists for advice, as they’ll have more detailed knowledge when it comes to applying for a UK visa.

-If there you have had a previous immigration or legal issues – including criminal convictions – then don’t choose to hide this information.
-If there is a ban or you have spent time for a certain criminal conviction, then don’t be under the illusion that you can hide the information from the Home Office – they miss nothing and question everything.
-Failure to disclose previous issues can also prevent you from applying for another visa in the future, as it looks like you are attempting to deceive the Home Office.
+If you’ve had a previous issue regarding immigration or the law, then don’t choose to hide this information.
+Whether there’s an actual ban or you’ve spent time in prison for a certain criminal conviction, don’t be under the illusion that you can hide this information from the Home Office; they miss nothing and question everything.